Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 ```

-now we will search for the information of the user .
+now we will search for the information of the user.
 ```bash
 select * from wp_users;
 +----+------------+------------------------------------+---------------+--------------------------+----------+---------------------+---------------------+-------------+--------------+